2DegreesInvesting/tidy-ds/R/04_motorbike_you.md

 #> #   `2007` <dbl>
 ```

-(The resulting names are non-syntactic so R surrounds them in backticks.
-Such names are awkward and you should avoid them.
-As you will soon see,
+The resulting names are generally hard to work with – you should avoid
-here we won’t refer to them directly; instead we’ll use the tidyselect
+them.
+But here we won’t call those names directly; instead we’ll use
-helpers – see `?select()`.)
+selection features from the tidyverse – see `?select()`.

   - Use `summarize()` to get the `mean` `across()` all columns except
     `continent`.